 • Will have to judge the best size to fit someone as a gift

 The Essential Karate Book: For white belts, black belts and all levels in between’ is one of the few books on the topic that provide an overall and detailed guide on traditional Japanese karate.

 This is a well outlined book with many pictures to illustrate techniques.
-Covering everything from stances, blocks, strikes and kicks to warm up and karate-based conditioning through to kata, fighting techniques and weapons and MMA applications.
+Covering everything from stances, moves, blocks, strikes and kicks to warm up and karate-based conditioning through to kata, fighting techniques and weapons and MMA applications.

 This is the perfect reference book for novices and black belts alike, that will be continued to be referred to again and again.

 • A comprehensive book with 20 chapters and 200 diagrams of techniques